 A decisive advantage of the extended measuring system is its modularity.
-The measuring equipment consists of commercially available components offers maintenance and thus fast and possibilities. modernization In addition. the frequency analysis offers the view on the harmonics of the measured high ac voltage.
+The measuring equipment consists of commercially available components offers fast maintenance and thus and modernization possibilities.
+In addition. the frequency analysis offers the view on the harmonics of the measured high ac voltage.
 A development of a stationary UMAS 3 is in process at the Physikalisch-Technische Bundesanstalt.